Looking for Auto Repair Tools?

 While for modern vehicles, you can hardly change a flat tire without having to tow your car to the nearest brand, service.
 Older cars provides the user with a certain degree of freedom when it comes to repairs.

 The owner can choose to ask for professional (and paid) help, or for easier tasks (tire changing, oil & filter replacement), he can choose to do it on his own.
 This is where the need of proper hand tools comes along.

 But, what tools should you get?
 If you go on a hunt, you will find that there is a world of choices available and it can be quite confusing.

-Luckily, here are the 10 essential auto repair tools that you can get at a low price and use them whenever your car needs some fine-tuning:
+Luckily, here are the 10 essential tools you can get at a low price and use them whenever your car needs some fine-tuning.

 This is the most basic tool set needed to fix a car as most of the vehicle is held together by nuts and bolt.
 With a good socket set, you can take it apart easily.
 Beginners can easily find starter kits that include the most basic sizes and drives needed in most cases and they are quite reasonably priced too.

 When you want to do some car repairs, you will find that a good set of wrenches can go a long way in helping you do so.
 You can use them instead of sockets in a variety of places and they might even be the better option.

 There are different types of wrenches available and in various sizes and you can even specialty wrenches.
 Most commonly, people have the metric set, which accommodates everything you may need for basic auto repair.
 The other option is the standard set, which is used in some cars and safe to have around rather than get frustrated later on.

 Another one of the basics that every toolkit needs to have are a bunch of screwdrivers.
 The most common ones you need to have include Phillips, Flat, Torx and Allen.
 Get some stubbed ones as well because they help you in working in reduced spaces.
 Get some regular length ones too, as you will need them for removing clips, clamps and lots more.